 “… the Panel has no hesitation in concluding, to its comfortable satisfaction, that the Athlete violated Article 2.5 FINA DC [tampering].”

-FINA & Doping Panel Argument On Sun Yang Goes Down In Flames
+Where FINA & Doping Panel Argument On Sun Yang Went Down In Flames

 The CAS Panel of judges rejected the key arguments and conclusions of the FINA Doping Panel after what the CAS Panel described as “an extraordinary twelve-hour hearing which took place on 19 November 2018”.
 It also rejected FINA’s backing of the Doping Panel’s arguments and conclusions.
 Here is what CAS rejected: